HTC One M9: Post-release

 David Ruddock reviewed the phone for Android Police.
 He examined the display and concluded that while the One M9 had decent color reproduction, good brightness, and satisfactory viewing angles, it was clear that competitors like Samsung and Apple had surpassed HTC in this area.
 He found the battery life to be disappointingly mediocre, noting that it was a step back from the M8.
 He moved on to the rear/primary camera, describing it as "a bit of a mess on the One M9."
 He found that "the focus never, ever seems right" and that "there is going to be brutal processing noise and artifacting in anything but daylight."
 The camera launch time also regressed; "The launch time for the camera is also lamentable, at anywhere from 1-4 seconds depending on how the phone is feeling, I guess."
 In conclusion, he described the camera as the most mediocre seen on a high-end smartphone in the past year, lacking any real redeeming qualities, and unable to compete with the flagship phones of 2014.
 He also found evidence of thermal throttling, stating that "its high-speed A57 quad-core cluster, you'll never see it get over 1.5-1.6GHz in regular usage for more than sub-second bursts."
 As for overall performance, he found that "it's not really even appreciable quicker than the One M8, and in some cases, I actually noticed it to be slower."
 He concluded that "[t]he M9 brings nothing truly compelling to the table that the M7 and M8 before it did not."

 HTC One M9s

-The M9s model is similar to the One M9, although the M9s has a weaker processor, less internal storage, less RAM, and a weaker rear camera.
+The M9s model is similar to the One M9, but with downgraded specs.
+It has half the storage of the M9, a 13MP camera, and a MediaTek Helio X10 to compensate for the Snapdragon 810's overheating issues.